aays/site_old/cv.md

 ## Talks/Presentations

 ### Research
 - **Hasan A**, Ness RW.
+The landscape of recombination rate variation in _Chlamydomonas reinhardtii_.
+Dept of Cell and System Biology Seminar Series @ University of Toronto, Toronto, ON.
+- **Hasan A**, Ness RW.
 Recombination rate variation and leaky organelle inheritance in _Chlamydomonas reinhardtii_.
 [Midwest PopGen 2017](https://midwestpopgen.wordpress.com/2017/05/02/midwest-popgen-2017-michigan-state-university/) @ Michigan State University, East Lansing, MI.

 ### Other